 1. Keyhole Saw

 As the name suggests, it’s used in making keyholes in wooden doors.
-It looks like a round handle which has a single blade bulging from the top side of the handle.
+It looks like a round handle that has a single blade bulging from the top side of the handle.

 Nowadays, it’s mostly used in drywall.
 When you need to replace a small section from your drywall, then you need to use the keyhole saw.
 Also, if your wall interior doesn’t allow using power tools, then you have to depend upon keyhole saws.